007revad/Synoboot_backup/README.md

 3. Unzip the zip file.

 ### To run the script via task scheduler

+Schedule the script to run at bootup to automatically create new backups after each DMS update.

 See [How to run from task scheduler](https://github.com/007revad/Synoboot_backup/blob/main/how_to_run_from_scheduler.md)